 The policy of maternity leave varies from employer to employer.
 The women employee should check regarding this with the Human Resources department of the firms that she is working with.
 The basic rule for the employee to be entitled to maternity leave is that she should have at least worked for 80 days for the employer in the past one year.
-The pdf format for the act is as follows
+The PDF format for the act.

 Maternity leave amendment bill 2017

 On 9th March 2017, the Lok Sabha passed the maternity leave amendment bill.
 According to this bill, women working in any private or public sector will be entitled to the maternity leave of 26 weeks.
 This bill was approved by the president of India on 29th March 2017.

 The union cabinet and the Rajya Sabha headed by the current Prime Minister Mr. Narendra Modi approved the amendments to the Maternity leave bill in August 2016.
 According to these amendments, all women working in an organized sector will be eligible for double maternity leave period that is the maternity leave will get extended from 12 weeks to 26 weeks.
 Here are some of the benefits that women will get due to these amendments

 - A mother will get 26 weeks of paid maternity leave.

 - This act is applicable to all organizations who have 10 or more employees.

 - Women who adopt a baby below three months of age or has a child through surrogacy get 12 weeks of maternity leave.

 - The women who are already on maternity leave and have completed a certain period of their maternity leave will also get the extended maternity leave of 26 weeks.

 - The maternity leave of 26 weeks is allowed for the first two children and for the third child it is 12 weeks